Rule Overview

 • Regular Expression: See below for regular expression behavior

-• In-Trans Flag: This specifies if a rule should operate on a query that is in the middle of a transaction, i.e. it is not in auto-commit mode in an explicit transactional context (between "Start Transaction" and "commit" or "rollback")
+• In-Trans Flag: This specifies if a rule should operate also on a queries that are in the middle of a transaction, i.e. it is not in auto-commit mode in an explicit transactional context (between "Start Transaction" and "commit" or "rollback")

 • Action: What action should be taken on a regex match